South Yorkshire 2017Read more about South Yorkshire

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of South Yorkshire Police below, or watch the video.
+Read my assessment of South Yorkshire Police below.

 I am satisfied with most aspects of South Yorkshire Police’s performance in keeping people safe and reducing crime.
 The force has made progress but needs to address the areas of concern that we have identified.